kenanatasoy/testinium-tasks/README.md

 #### #other demands

-The majority of unit tests are written and passed.
-Still working on the integration tests. <br> Two services(postgres, and spring boot api) are dockerized and run, but rest api endpoints are for some reason not accessible from the browser, still working on it.
+Many unit and inegration tests are written and passed. <br> Two services(postgres, and spring boot api) are dockerized and run, but rest api endpoints are for some reason not accessible from the browser, still working on it.

 ### Technologies and tools used in these projects
   - JUnit5
+  - Java SE 17
   - Spring Boot 2
   - Spring Data JPA
   - Swagger UI
+  - Postman
   - ModelMapper
   - PostgreSQL
   - psql